 When you are contemplating your practice succession, there is a lot to consider and a lot to do.

-Let’s explore some of the most expensive mistakes you can easily avoid with a little preparation.
+Let’s explore some of the most expensive mistakes you can easily avoid with a bit of preparation.

 Mistake 1: Be prepared!
 You only get one shot at making the right impression.
 Take the time to adequately prepare your practice information and present it in a way that reflects the positive aspects of your business.
 Spending the time to analyse your practice and focus on those areas that drive value and those areas that detract value will pay handsomely if done well.

-Mistake 2: Having unprepared financials can be a real problem – excessive cash lockup, poor debtor’s management, slow processing of work in progress, unrecognised liabilities such as long service leave, etc. These issues will present ‘red flags’ to any potential successor.
+Mistake 2: Having unprepared financials can be a real problem – excessive cash lockup, poor debtor’s management, slow processing of work in progress, unrecognised liabilities such as extended service leave, etc. These issues will present ‘red flags to any potential successor.

-Mistake 4: Don’t delude yourself by expecting an outlandish price.
-Check the market and know what your practice is really worth – ‘the market’ is rarely wrong.
+Mistake 4: Don’t delude yourself by expecting a ridiculous price.
+Conversely, don't undervalue your practice.
+Check the market and know what your procedure is worth – ‘the market’ is rarely wrong.
 Importantly, make sure you have multiple parties interested in acquiring your business to ensure you get the right fit and the right deal.

-Mistake 5: You don’t get what you deserve in life, you get what you negotiate.
+Mistake 5: You don’t get what you deserve in life; you get what you negotiate.
 Seek quality external advice for your succession journey.
-Go it alone at your own peril.
+Go it alone at your peril.

-Mistake 8: There are many inherent problems with running a one-man show.
-A lack of systems, structure, people, and processes will certainly kill a lot of potential value.
+Mistake 8: There are many inherent problems with running a one-person show.
+A lack of systems, structure, people and processes will certainly kill a lot of potential value.
 Buckle up and get yourself a good pit crew!

-Mistake 9: More often, when your succession is complete, your people will be a key component in the eyes of your successor.
-Prior to your succession journey, it will be important you minimise key-person dependency as much as possible.
-Through the transition process, it will be important that your successor integrates effectively with your business and importantly, retains all your key staff.
-Losing key staff can be a real value killer.
+Mistake 9: More often, when your succession is complete, your people will be a crucial component in the eyes of your successor.
+Before your succession journey, it will be important you minimise key-person dependency as much as possible.
+It will be important that your successor integrates effectively with your business through the transition process and, importantly, retains all your key staff.
+Losing key staff can be a natural value killer.

-Mistake 10: Don’t rely upon your own advice and experience.
-Effective advisors will push you to achieve higher goals and higher outcomes and ensure all important aspects of your succession are addressed.
+Mistake 10: Don’t rely upon your advice and experience.
+Influential advisors will push you to achieve higher goals and higher outcomes and ensure all critical aspects of your succession are addressed.
 Don’t leave anything to chance.
 Seek independent, quality, professional advice.